-In the most difficult areas, such as the Tanezrouft basin in southern Algeria, a formidable mosaic of salt marshes, sandstone, and sand dunes known as the “Land of Terror”, plants have only been able to establish themselves very precariously, leaving much of the landscape virtually barren.
+In the most difficult areas, such as the Tanezrouft basin in southern Algeria, a formidable mosaic of salt marshes, sandstone, and dunes known as the “Land of Terror”, plants have only been able to establish themselves very precariously, leaving much of the landscape virtually barren.

-The Desert plant species have adapted to arid conditions, with roots that dig deep into the soil to find underground water sources and leaves that shaped into spines that minimize moisture loss.
+The Desert plant species have adapted to arid conditions, with roots that dig deep into the soil to find underground water sources and leaves that are shaped into spines that minimize moisture loss.
 The driest parts of the desert are completely devoid of vegetation, but oasis areas, such as the Nile Valley, are home to a wide variety of plants, including olive trees, date palms, and various shrubs and herbs.

 The camel is one of the most emblematic Desert animals of the Sahara.
 These large mammals originated in North America and eventually crossed the Bering Isthmus between 3 and 5 million years ago, according to a study published in the Research Journal of Agriculture and Environmental Management in 2015.
 Camels have domesticated about 3,000 years ago in the southeastern Arabian Peninsula for use as a means of transport in the desert, according to the University of Veterinary Medicine in Vienna.